Unbiased Bike Reviews, Guides & How-To's

 These versatile gloves are also lightweight and breathable to give you an excellent grip on the handlebars.

-The fingertips of these Fox Racing gloves feature thermally conductive panels that allow for touchscreen compatibility.
+The fingertips of these Fox Ranger gloves feature thermally conductive panels that allow for touchscreen compatibility.
 You can use your phone without having to take off your gloves.

 The hook-and-loop closure allows for simple adjustments while removing excess sweat using the wiping surface on the gloves.